 Social media is so important because it’s the primary vehicle for getting people to your site.
 With a daily social media marketing schedule, you will keep organized and see the most growth.

 Things you need to figure out include:

-- How you will use each social media channel, including Facebook, Twitter, Instagram, and Pinterest
+- Using each social media channel, including Facebook, Twitter, Instagram, and Pinterest

 - How often you want to post on each channel

-- How you will use a social media scheduler to post automatically
+- Utilizing a social media scheduler to post automatically